By Alyse Levine, Founder & CEO of Premium Prep College Counseling

 The College Process in Full-Swing: Refining the List, Applications, and Essays

 If you’ve set the stage as a sophomore, your junior and senior years become a series of manageable steps.
 Eleventh grade is time to authentically deepen and focus your interests further.
 It’s also time to use the data points of evolving grades and eventual test scores to refine your college list.
-(I address the current issues around testing in blog posts on the recent increase in test optional policies and the latest changes to the SAT.)
 By the end of junior year, students should begin thinking about the various Early Decision and Early Action options available at their target schools.
 Early Decision offers a competitive advantage, but it is also a big commitment.
 This is not a decision to take lightly.
 Once again, planning ahead enables informed, well-considered decisions.

 This is also when personalized guidance from a professional counselor will be incredibly valuable–and why we like to start working with you in your sophomore year.
 The more your counselor knows you, and the better established your rapport, the more helpful they can be.
 I know I’m a bit of a broken record here, but the earlier the better!
 I cannot fully express how much more effective we can be as your partner–and how much stress we can relieve–when we start early.